mjziebarth/DOOMERCAT/qgis-plugin/help.md

 for k0 < k0min **with bandwidth** as
 given.

-The **ellipsoid** row specifies the ellipsoid according to which geographic coordinates will internally be projected to 3D Euclidean space.

 The **optimizer** row specifies the internal backend used to optimize the parameters of the projection.
 The default, `'Python'`, uses a